tejasdu/YT-DataVisualizer/README.md

 --------------------------------------------------------------------------------
-YOUTUBE CHANNEL ANALYTICS DATA VISUALIZER
+YOUTUBE CHANNEL ANALYTICS DATA VISUALIZER:
 A tool to visualize and analyze key metrics of YouTube channels.
 --------------------------------------------------------------------------------